Creepy Tales RadioFiction

 Creepy Tales Radio - Old Time Radio Horror

 Dark Fantasy was a supernatural anthology radio series that ran for only 31 episodes during 1941-1942.
 Every story in the series explored the mysteries of the unknown.
-The episodes ranged from murder mysteries to science fiction to spine-tingling supernatural tales.
-Scott Bishop, known for his work on The Mysterious Traveler and The Sealed Book, expertly merged the supernatural with science fiction.
+Created by Scott Bishop (a pseudonym for writer and director Scott Dyche), the series was produced in Oklahoma City and featured eerie tales of the supernatural, psychological terror, and the macabre.
+Bishop, known for his work on The Mysterious Traveler and The Sealed Book, expertly merged the supernatural with science fiction.
 Dark Fantasy is remembered for drawing significant interest to the horror genre during the golden age of radio.

 The Shadow was a fictional character created by American magazine publishers Street & Smith and writer Walter B. Gibson.
 He was an invincible crime fighter who possessed many gifts which enabled him to overcome any enemy.
 In addition to his great strength, he defied gravity, spoke any language, unraveled any codes and most notably, he became invisible with his ability to "cloud men's minds."
 The Shadow was originally created to be a mysterious radio show narrator but developed into a distinct literary character.
 The Shadow has been adapted in many forms of media, such as American comic books, comic strips, serials, video games, and at least five feature films.